M1ndSmith/ASPC/README.md

 1. Open an issue describing the problem
 2. Fork and submit a PR
-3. Make sure tests pass: `pytest tests/`

 Code contributions, documentation improvements, and bug reports all welcome.

-## License

-MIT License - use it however you want.

 ## Credits